HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: Background and Related works

-There is an increasing body of literature on applying LLMs to generate HLS design from original C code.
-C2HLS \cite{collini2024c2hlsc} evaluates the basic task of translating naive C++ into synthesizable HLS C++. \cite{bhattacharyya2024llm} demonstrates that LLMs can automate HLS pragmas and optimizations to produce synthesizable, high-performance RTL from C on image-processing benchmarks.
-LIFT \cite{prakriya2025lift} introduces LLM–GNN hybrid methods that automatically optimize C/C++ designs to boost FPGA performance. \cite{xu2024automated} presents an LLM-driven HLS program-repair framework that transforms C/C++ into synthesizable HLS-C. HLSPilot \cite{xiong2024hlspilot} extends this approach with retrieval-augmented generation and chain-of-thought prompting to deliver optimized HLS implementations across nine applications.
-However, to date, no work has established a large-scale dataset for thoroughly evaluating an LLM's HLS capabilities.
+\textbf{LLM aided C to HLS.} There is an increasing body of literature on applying LLMs to generate HLS design from original C code. \citet{collini2024c2hlsc} evaluates the basic task of translating naive C++ into synthesizable HLS C++. \citet{bhattacharyya2024llm} demonstrates that LLMs can automate HLS pragmas and optimizations to produce synthesizable, high-performance RTL from C on image-processing benchmarks. \citet{xu2024automated} presents an LLM-driven HLS program-repair framework that transforms C/C++ into synthesizable HLS-C. \citet{xiong2024hlspilot} extends this approach with retrieval-augmented generation and chain-of-thought prompting to deliver optimized HLS implementations across nine applications.
+However, to date, no work has evaluated LLM's capabilities transforming C code to HLS codes on a large-scale dataset.